This article was updated on the 9th of August 2023 for clarity and freshness.

-The best dishes to serve with fried oysters are corn nuggets, a simple salad, cheesey grits, and clam chowder.
+The best dishes to serve with fried oysters are corn nuggets, a simple salad, cheesy grits, and clam chowder.
 Try pickled red cabbage, roasted asparagus, or sauteed zucchini and corn for healthier options.
-Another idea is to make a sandwich with the fried oysters.
+Another idea is to make a sandwich with fried oysters.

-You can’t go wrong with serving a fresh salad with your fried oysters.
+You can’t go wrong serving this fresh salad with your fried oysters.